Weyerhaeuser Memorial Chapel

 The Weyerhaeuser Memorial Chapel opened its doors in 1969, a gift of the F.T.
 Weyerhaeuser family.
 The building’s unique layout was designed by Dewey Thorbeck, a local architect who is a professor at the University of Minnesota and director for their Center for Rural Design.
 Here is a video interview of Thorbeck from the Minnesota Chapter of the Society of Architecture Historians.

 The chapel serves as a worship space and hosts lectures, art and music events and other community functions.
-The chapel houses the Center for Religious and Spiritual Life (CRSL) in the lower level and a program space to support the vibrant religious and spiritual life offerings.
+The chapel houses the Center for Religious and Spiritual Life (CRSL) in the lower level and a program space to support vibrant religious and spiritual life offerings.
 The chaplain’s offices, a prayer room, the library, and the CRSL offices are also located in the lower level.
 The chapel is served by Protestant, Jewish, Muslim, Buddhist and Catholic chaplains.
 All are welcome.

-The chapel is open Monday-Thursday from 8:00 AM-10:00 PM and Friday from 8:00 AM-7:00 PM.
+The chapel is open Monday-Thursday from 8:30 AM-9:00 PM and Friday from 8:30 AM-7:00 PM.

-- The Mosque is available for worship 8:30 AM-10:00 PM, Monday-Thursday.
-The Chapel is open for Friday Prayer, 11:30 AM-1:00 PM in the Center for Religious and Spiritual Life.
+- The Mosque is available for worship 8:30 AM-9:00 PM, Monday-Thursday and 8:30 AM-7:00 PM, Friday.
 Additional access may be arranged through the Muslim Student Association.

 Multipurpose Room – Center for Religious and Spiritual Life lower level.

 Kitchen (for religious and spiritual purposes) – Center for Religious and Spiritual Life lower level.

 Macalester students/staff/faculty who wish to reserve either the Chapel or the lower level of the CRSL for an event should contact Pattie Lydon at x6298.